angular-ui/grunt-uidocs/README.md

 grunt.loadNpmTasks('grunt-uidocs');
 ```

-A full working example can be found at [https://github.com/m7r/grunt-uidocs-example]()
+A full working example can be found at the [grunt-uidocs github page](https://angular-ui.github.io/grunt-uidocs/)

 ## Config
 Inside your `Gruntfile.js` file, add a section named *uidocs*.